tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Note however that, irrespective of CID, if RRC has been successfully negotiated by the peers, path validation can be used at any time by either endpoint.
-For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.
+For instance, an endpoint might use RRC to check that a peer is still in possession of its address after a period of quiescence.

 # Conventions and Terminology